When: March 11, 2015 at 1:15-2:15PM ET

-AWS GovCloud (US) Region can be used to power a wide variety of IT applications.
-AWS government use cases include:
+AWS GovCloud (US) Region can be used to power a wide variety of IT applications or to host your entire enterprise.

 For many Oracle, SAP and Microsoft Windows applications, reliability is critical.
 To ensure reliability, organizations and enterprises traditionally provision for peak demand and disaster recovery, which leads to management complexity and leaves resources idle.
 With AWS, you can improve reliability and lower your costs by utilizing our fault-tolerant Availability Zones and paying only for the resources you use.

 Many agencies and organizations are amassing large data sets that they could process to gain critical insights; however, they are confined by fixed resources that require them to wait for these insights.
 With AWS, you can easily spin up massive on-demand clusters of compute resources in minutes and quickly gain the information you need to effectively meet mission goals.

 As their volume of data continues to grow, organizations are struggling to add the capacity needed to meet their primary storage and backup requirements.
 With AWS, you can easily access durable, available, and US persons only controlled storage that can meet your data security requirements and scale with the needs of your organization.

 Web applications have unique scalability requirements since user demand is often difficult to predict.
 With AWS, you can combine reserved resources for predictable workloads with on-demand resources for unexpected spikes, ensuring low costs and great application performance even during intense demand peaks.
 Due to the elasticity of our services, agencies can simply remove resources when the demand subsides, ensuring high asset utilization and cost-efficient web applications.